Cycling in New York City: History

 In 1934 Robert Moses became Parks Commissioner and Chairman of the Triborough Bridge, he used these positions to transform the city's infrastructure.
 However, Moses prioritized private cars over other transportation, and he viewed bicycles as tools for recreation instead of serious transportation.
 His 1938 plan for cycling declared that "bicycles have no place on public highways."
 His era of greatest power (from 1934 - 1960) was an era of parkways, and he built cycle tracks within parks and along parkways.

-As a result of Moses' philosophy, by the 1960s, New York City's protected bicycle infrastructure was limited to parks and parkways.
+As a result of Moses's philosophy, by the 1960s, New York City's protected bicycle infrastructure was limited to parks and parkways.
 In the late 60s mayor John Lindsay made some moves to accommodate cycling such as creating limited "car-free" hours on the Central Park roads.
 In response to the first Earth Day in 1970 he proposed the idea of a bike lane on 5th Avenue.
-Retail interests along 5th avenue were skeptical of the plan and blocked the project, fearing it would hurt business.
+Retail interests along 5th Avenue were skeptical of the plan and blocked the project, fearing it would hurt business.

 In 1973 Transportation Alternatives was founded and began its decades-long project of advocating for more bicycle infrastructure.
 But this would be a long effort because in the 1970s and 80s the only dedicated bicycle infrastructure was limited to city parks.

 In June 1980 Mayor Ed Koch created a protected bike lane along 6th Avenue from Washington Square Park to Central Park.
-But the bike lanes and the mayor came under heavy criticism for this project, with Koch himself complaining to DOT commissioner Sam Schwartz "‘I can’t go anywhere in this freaking city without somebody complaining about these bike lanes.”
+But the bike lanes and the mayor came under heavy criticism for this project, with Koch himself complaining to DOT commissioner Sam Schwartz "'I can't go anywhere in this freaking city without somebody complaining about these bike lanes."
 After 6 months the mayor bowed to pressure and ripped out the bike lanes in November 1980.

 By 1987 Koch had completely changed his mind about bicycles and now attempted to ban them entirely from 3 major avenues in Manhattan.
 A protest movement erupted in response in the summer of 1987, and by March 1988 the city withdrew the Bike Ban.

 The next great change happened in the 1990s with the creation of the Hudson River Park.
 The plan for the new park was announced in 1992 and construction began in 1994 and was complete by 2003.
 This park runs along the Hudson River and created a continuous park from Riverside Park on 72nd street all the way to the southern tip of Manhattan.
 The park also includes a jogging/cycling mixed use path called the "Hudson River Greenway."
-Sections of this path began opening in 1999 and were an important evacuation route during the September 11th attacks in 2001.
+Sections of this path began opening in 1999 and were an important evacuation route during the September 11 attacks in 2001.
 The greenway has now become the most used bike path in America with around 7000 riders per day.